Accor

-Accor S.A. is a French multinational hospitality company that owns, manages and franchises hotels, resorts and vacation properties.
+Accor S.A. (/fr/) is a French multinational hospitality company which owns, manages and franchises hotels, resorts and vacation properties.
 It is the largest hospitality company in Europe, and the sixth largest hospitality company worldwide.

-Accor operates 5,700 locations in over 110 countries.
-Its total capacity is approximately 850,000 rooms (end 2025).
+Accor operates 5,836 locations in over 110 countries.
+Its total capacity is approximately 881,427 rooms (end 2025).
 It owns and operates more than 40 hospitality brands: Luxury (Orient Express, Raffles, Fairmont, Sofitel), premium (Pullman, Swissôtel), midscale (Novotel, Mercure, Adagio), and economy (ibis, hotelF1).
 Accor also owns companies specialized in digital hospitality and event organization, such as onefinestay, D-Edge, ResDiary, John Paul, Potel & Chabot and Wojo.

-The company is headquartered in Issy-les-Moulineaux, France, and is a constituent of the CAC Next 20 index on the Paris stock exchange.
+The company is headquartered in Issy-les-Moulineaux, France, and is a constituent of the CAC 40 index on the Paris stock exchange.